sansomlee2/htn/README.md

 |10|[(5,7),(10,12),(4,10)]|17|

 ### Submission :
-- Fork the repo and create a pull request for your code.
+- Fork the repo, edit template class and submit a pull request for your code.